abdimk/sanctum-api/README.md

 # sanctum-api
-a dummy template api build on the top of laravel and sanctum
+a template api build on the top of laravel and sanctum